Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Overview.md

 In the psychology field, scientists try to isolate the phenomenon and bring it into the lab.
 The challenge then becomes:  What is essential/inessential about the phenomenon under study.

-The course covers how lab models do/do not accurately describe/predict cognitive processing in real life; Studies that attempt to measure co
+The course covers how lab models do/do not accurately describe/predict cognitive processing in real life; Studies that attempt to measure cognitive processes while people are behaving naturally in the real world; and how situational and personal factors affect cognitive processing.

+#History_Methods_Paradigms
+#Psych_207